Rathvon M. Tompkins: Postwar career

-In July 1957, he was ordered to Camp Pendleton, California, to assume command of 1st Marine Service Battalion (Reinforced), 1st Marine Division.
+In July 1957, Tompkins was ordered to Camp Pendleton, California, to assume command of 1st Marine Service Battalion (Reinforced), 1st Marine Division.
 His battalion consisted of an engineer company, signal company, military police company, ordnance company, supply company, transport company and several Marine ammo platoons.
 Tompkins was then appointed the division's operations officer in December 1957 and served in this capacity until March 1958.

 Tompkins was subsequently ordered to Okinawa, Japan, and appointed chief of staff, 3rd Marine Division under Major General David M. Shoup.
 An unusual situation came up when General Shoup was ordered to the United States for new assignment and there was no assistant division commander at the same time.
 Tompkins, although only a colonel, assumed temporary command of the division on April 2, 1959.
 He was relieved by Brigadier Lewis C. Hudson on May 8 and resumed his duties as chief of staff.

 Although Tompkins was not promoted to general's rank immediately, he had drawn attention to himself.
 He was ordered stateside in June 1959 and subsequently appointed head of Military Personnel Procurement Branch, Personnel Division at Headquarters Marine Corps under Major General August Larson, director of personnel.
 In June 1960, Tompkins was appointed assistant director to General Larson and finally promoted to the rank of brigadier general one month later.

-He left Washington in September 1962 for an appointment as assistant division commander, 2nd Marine Division at Camp Lejeune, North Carolina.
+Tompkins left Washington in September 1962 for an appointment as assistant division commander, 2nd Marine Division at Camp Lejeune, North Carolina.
 Tompkins served under Major General Frederick L. Wieseman, and when the Cuban Missile Crisis occurred in October 1962, he was deployed with the division to Guantanamo Bay, Cuba.
 He returned with the division to the United States in December.

 Tompkins was appointed temporary 2nd Division commander in June 1963, when General Wieseman was ordered to Quantico for a new assignment.
 He was relieved by Major General William J. Van Ryzin on September 27, 1963.
 Tompkins then resumed his duties as assistant division commander until March 1964.
 For his service with the 2nd Division, Tompkins was decorated with the Joint Service Commendation Medal.